tmonfre/dali-dev-challenge/README.md

 - Developer Information
 - Author
 ## Project Overview
 This website visualizes data on DALI Lab Members and allows users to search, filter, and sort.
 The front-end is built using ReactJS.
 JSX is compiled using webpack and babel.
-You can view the site live at 'dali-dev-challenge.surge.sh'.
+You can view the site live at `dali-dev-challenge.surge.sh`.
 ## Developer Information
 ### Installation:
 #### Tools: